YuuichiAkagawa/USBH_MIDI/README.md

 ## ChangeLog
 2021.5.9 (0.6.0)
 * Change configuration descriptor parser.
 Supports large descriptors.
-* Fixed an issue when the endpoint size exceeded 64 bytes.
+* Fixed an issue when the endpoint size exceeded 64 bytes
 * Add OnInit() callback
 * Add a predefined macro "USBH_MIDI_VERSION".
-* Changed the method of deriving the message length.
+* Changed the method of deriving the message length
+* Refine the examples

 2021.1.11 (0.5.1)
 * Fix for bool operator.